 COURSES FOR UNIVERSITIES & ORGANIZATIONS

-I am on the faculty of the brand-new Applied Analytics program at Columbia University.
-This is a ground-breaking Master of Science degree for managers of data-driven organizations.
+I was the founding director and faculty member of the Applied Analytics program at Columbia University.
+This ground-breaking Master of Science degree trains managers of data-driven organizations.

 I have also taught business analytics, business statistics, and data visualization at New York University (10+ years) and at various businesses and organizations.

-My instruction emphasizes conceptual understanding and data interpretation.
+My instruction emphasizes conceptual understanding, critical thinking, and data interpretation.
 All analyses and visual designs ride on subjective assumptions, and so the greatest challenge to an instructor is in nurturing the proper intuition that complements the data.
-I like to use case studies, and I am unapologetic when it comes to setting open-ended assignments.
+I like to use case studies, and I am prone to setting open-ended assignments.

 I also teach workshops on business analytics and data visualization for businesses and organizations.

-Please contact me if you would like to organize courses for your organization.
+If you would like to organize courses for your organization, click below: